-Admittedly, I am drawn to them too.
-Any man with the charisma of a Hollywood blockbuster and an ease to gather a crowd like a theatre, is highly attractive in my books.
-I have always dated men who can flourish besides people.
-It is a kind of protective barrier; someone there to make a noise when I have previously been unable too.
+Society idolises outspoken, confident individuals.
+In school, it’s the chattery kids who perform at school plays and lead class assemblies.
+Quietness is linked to introversion which as this Medium piece explains, isn’t embraced in a world telling you to be a “people person”.
+Admittedly, I flock towards bold characters.
+Any man with the charisma of a Hollywood blockbuster and an ease to gather a crowd is highly attractive in my books.
+I have always dated men who can flourish beside others.
+It’s a protective barrier – someone to make a noise when I’m unable.

 Be selfish with your goals